Company rule in India: Canals

-The first irrigation works undertaken during East India Company's rule were begun in 1817.
+The first irrigation works undertaken during the East India Company's rule began in 1817.
 Consisting chiefly of extensions or reinforcements of previous Indian works, these projects were limited to the plains north of Delhi and to the river deltas of the Madras Presidency.
-A small dam in the Kaveri river delta, built some 1,500 years before, and known as the Grand Anicut, was one such indigenous work in South India.
-In 1835–36, Sir Arthur Cotton successfully reinforced the dam, and his success prompted more irrigation projects on the river.
-A little farther north, on the Tungabhadra river, the 16th century Vijayanagara ruler, Krishna Deva Raya, had constructed several weirs; these too would be extended under British administration.

-In plains above Delhi, the mid-14th century Sultan of Delhi, Firoz Shah Tughlaq, had constructed the 150-mile long Western Jamna Canal.
+In plains above Delhi, the mid-14th century Sultan of Delhi, Firuz Shah Tughlaq, had constructed the 150-mile-long Western Jamna Canal.
 Taking off from the right bank of the Jamna river early in its course, the canal irrigated the Sultan's territories in the Hissar region of Eastern Punjab.
-By the mid-16th century, however, the fine sediment carried by the Himalayan river had gradually choked the canal.
+By the mid-16th century, however, the fine sediment carried by the Himalayann river had gradually choked the canal.
 Desilted and reopened several decades later by Akbar the Great, the Western Jamna Canal was itself tapped by Akbar's grandson Shah Jahan, and some of its water was diverted to Delhi.
-During this time another canal was cut off the river.
+During this time, another canal was cut off the river.
 The 129-mile Eastern Jamna Canal or Doab Canal, which took off from the left bank of the Jamna, also high in its course, presented a qualitatively different difficulty.
-Since it was cut through steeply sloped land, its flow became difficult to control, and it was never to function efficiently.
-With the decline of Mughal Empire power in the 18th century, both canals fell into disrepair and closed.
-The Western Jamna Canal was repaired by British Army engineers and it reopened in 1820.
-The Doab Canal was reopened in 1830; its considerable renovation involved raising the embankment by an average height of 9 ft. for some 40 miles.
+Since it was routed through steeply sloped land, its flow was difficult to control, and it never operated efficiently.
+With the decline of the Mughal Empire's power in the 18th century, both canals fell into disrepair.
+The Western Jamna Canal was repaired by British Army engineers, and it reopened in 1820.
+The Doab Canal was reopened in 1830; its considerable renovation involved raising the embankment by an average height of 9 ft for some 40 miles.

 The Ganges Canal highlighted in red stretching between its headworks off the Ganges river in Hardwar and its confluence with the Jumna river below Cawnpore (now Kanpur).